UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

 Goal
 ====
-In this excercise we will reinforce the important concepts of string formatting, so that these start to become second nature!
+In this exercise we will reinforce the important concepts of string formatting, so that these start to become second nature!

 Procedure
 =========